-&lt;sup>99 Hyun Dae-song maintains that the minister for foreign affairs, Byun Young-tae, also refuted Japan's assertion of territorial rights over Dokdo in comments made in September 1954.
-His comment indicated "a heroic resolve to fight to the last in defense of Dokdo."
+&lt;sup>99 Hyun Dae-song maintains that the minister for foreign affairs, Byun Young-tae also made a verbal comment in September 1954 refuting Japan's assertion of territorial rights over Dokdo, and his comment indicated "a heroic resolve to fight to the last in defense of Dokdo."
 (Hyun, The Birth of Territorial Nationalism: The Politics of the Dokdo/Takeshima Issue), 2006, p.
 278 (in English)).

-&lt;sup>100 "Tsushima henkan wa gensoku ni kaesu" (The return of Tsushima goes against fundamental principles), Asahi Shimbun (Asahi newspaper), August 28, 1948 (in Japanese).
+&quot;Tsushima henkan wa gensoku ni kaesu" (The return of Tsushima goes against fundamental principles), Asahi Shimbun (Asahi newspaper), August 28, 1948 (in Japanese).
 In recent years there have been reports of the discovery of historical documents indicating that the official responsible for the matter at the Japanese Ministry of Foreign Affairs at the time was considering measures to counter the ROK's demand, in addition to reports of testimony by archaeologists ("Tsushima wa kankokuryo ni taio: shiryo hakken" (Dealing with the assertion that Tsushima is ROK territory: Documents discovered), NHK Nyusu (NHK News), July 3, 2008; "Kuni o tadorite-kokkyo to ryodo no kokogaku, daini-bu (2)-Tsukushiboko nihon wo urazuke" (Tracing the nation-the archaeology of borders and territories, Part 2 (2)-Tsukushiboko (ancient bronze pikes) provide evidence for Japanese territory), Sankei Shimbun (Sankei newspaper), May 5, 2011.

 &lt;sup>101 Kim Myung-ki, "A critique of Paragraph 3 of the items relating to the peace treaty with Japan in the "10 issues of Takeshima" published by the Ministry of Foreign Affairs of Japan," Dok-do-yeon-gu (Dokdo Research), 2009 fall issue (No. 7), 2009, pp. 62-70 (in Korean).
-In this article, Kim states that following the response from the US Department of State, the official intent of the United States was to view Dokdo as ROK territory, "as shown below (in the Annex)."
-He then quotes Annex 6 of Dok-do-mun-je-gae-ron (the Introduction to the Dokdo Issue), which omitted the section relating to the Rusk letter.
+In this article, Kim states that following the response from the US Department of State, the official intent of the United States was to